IBM/ibm_zos_zosmf/docs/source/modules/zmf_console_command.rst

         **sample**: ::

+                  "The command is issued successfully."

                   "The command is issued successfully.
-The command response is saved in: /tmp/output/SY1/display_a_l"

-                  "The command is issued successfully.
 The specified keyword is detected in the command response."

                   "The command is issued successfully.
 The specified keyword is detected in broadcast messages."

+                  "The command is issued successfully.
+The command response is saved in: /tmp/output/SY1/display_a_l"